Why Most Leadership Training Fails to Change Behaviour at Work

 Reason 2: Systems reward old behaviour

-When the system rewards overthinking, leaders revert to what gets them recognized and promoted.
+When the system rewards overthinking, leaders revert to what gets them recognised and promoted.
 You cannot train a person to behave differently while keeping all the incentives pointed the other way.

 Reason 3: No follow-through